 Foy Cottage, built in 1901, was formerly a residence for faculty and staff members.
-The principal donors were Mr. and Mrs. J. H. Foy of New Haven, Connecticut and is currently being renovated. (removed for safety reasons)
+The principal donors were Mr. and Mrs. J. H. Foy of New Haven, Connecticut and is currently being renovated.

 Goodnow Fine Arts Center (formerly Goodnow Infirmary) was built in 1910 in part from a legacy of Mrs. E. A. Goodnow.
-The building was renovated in 1983 and 1993 and now houses classrooms, offices, and an art gallery.
+Initially serving as the campus hospital, the building was renovated in 1983 and 1993 and now houses fine arts studio classrooms, offices, and an art gallery.

-Dr. William R. Harvey Museum of Art constructed in 2020 house the historic and nationally known Amistad Murals by famed artist Hale Woodruff.
+Dr. William R. Harvey Museum of Art constructed in 2020 houses the historic and internationally known Amistad Murals by famed artist Hale Woodruff as well as a rotating gallery for visiting work and a Civil Rights Sculpture Garden featuring bronze busts of civil rights leaders affiliated with the college.

-Dr. Billy C. Hawkins Student Activity Center constructed in 2020.
-It has a ballroom, arena with seating for 1986, and houses the Office of Admissions, Student Wellness Center, VPI suite with seating for 32, a convenient store, and a dining area.
+Dr. Billy C. Hawkins Student Activity Center constructed in 2018.
+It has a ballroom, arena with seating for 1,986, and houses the Office of Admissions, the offices of the Athletics Dept, Student Wellness Center, Presidential Hospitality Suite with seating for 32, computer lab, and the Tornado Den, which has a dining area and eatery called "Be Right Burger (BRB)."

-Honors House 803 was constructed in the 1890s.
-Formerly a staff residence, it was renovated and converted into a men's honors dormitory in 1992.
+The Myers House (803) was constructed in the 1890s.
+Formerly a staff residence, it became known as the Myers house due to its long-term residents Mr. and Mrs. Edward C. Myers.
+It was renovated and converted into a men's honors dormitory in 1992 and now serves as the home of the Office of Institutional Advancement and Office of Public Relations.

 Ish Hall, constructed in 1963, was named for Jefferson Ish, Class of 1907, who at the time of his death was a member of the Board of Trustees.
+The building was rededicated in the early 1980's in honor of the entire Ish Family including Lucielle Ish who served on the Board of Trustees beginning in 1979 and as Chair from 1993-98.
 It houses female students.